fontclubbelgica/fontclubbelgica.xyz/faq.md

   has an affinity for type design that is rooted in history, but always tries to add something to the typographic canon.

   His type can be characterized as have a duality.
-It is inviting, yet hardworking.
+It is inviting, yet stern.
 Friendly and approachable, whilst being versatile and hardworking.

   Being mostly self thought, after 15 years in the industry, Dries co-founded {% include fcb %}, to